suragch/mongol-library/README.md

 ### Horizontal RecyclerView

 No special UI componants are needed from the library to create a horizontal `RecyclerView`.
-However, since it is a common need for Mongolian apps, so an example is included here.
+However, it is a common need for Mongolian apps, so an example is included here.

 ![Horizontal RecyclerView example](docs/images/horizontal-recyclerview-example.png)

-The only thing you really need to do differently from a normal RecyclerView list is to use `LinearLayoutManager.HORIZONTAL` for the orientation.
+The only thing you really need to do differently from a normal `RecyclerView` list is to use `LinearLayoutManager.HORIZONTAL` for the orientation.
 Check out [this Stack Overflow answer](https://stackoverflow.com/a/45953855/3681880) for more detailed instructions.

 Also see the example in the Demo App.
 Here is the relevant code: